rlpy/rlpy/doc/install.rst

 RLPy requires the following packages besides Python:

+Tk
+    as a backend for matplotlib and for visualizations of some domains.
-GCC >= 4.6
+GCC >= 4.6 (optional)
     for compiling some C++ extensions which use the C++11 standard.
 Graphviz (optional)
     for creating the graphical ouput of the code profiling tool.
-Tk
-    as a backend for matplotlib and for visualizations of some domains.

 In addition, RLPy requires Python 2.7 to run.
 We do not support Python 3 at the moment since most scientific libraries still require Python 2.